(This story was originally published in 2014.)

 By chance, Boyce’s team drew the interview with Butterfield.
 Boyce still has some of his notes from that meeting, including a sheet from a pink appointment pad with “Butterfield” written on it; the initial time of their meeting, “10 o’clock,” is crossed out, replaced with “2:15,” after Butterfield requested a delay to meet with his attorney.

-Boyce suspected that White House conversations had been taped.
-He had earlier subpoenaed records of White House meetings; when the White House responded not only with dates of meetings and participants, but also summaries of what was discussed, that raised suspicions — how had summaries been created months later?
+Boyce had long suspected that White House conversations had been taped.
+After he subpoenaed records of White House meetings, the White House responded not only with dates of meetings and participants, but also summaries of what was discussed.
+How had those summaries been created months later?, he wondered.
 Investigators began asking White House aides if meetings were taped.
 When an attorney on Boyce’s team asked Butterfield — one of the few White House aides who knew about the system — he confirmed the existence of taping devices in several locations, including the Oval Office.

 Beyond the obvious impact on the Watergate scandal, Boyce was more concerned that the tapes could lead to an international crisis.
 When Butterfield mentioned that the taping system included Aspen Cabin at Camp David, Boyce immediately remembered that Soviet Premier Leonid Brezhnev had stayed there only weeks earlier during a summit with Nixon.
 “Oh my God, we’ve secretly tape recorded Brezhnev,” Boyce remembers thinking.
 (There was never any evidence that foreign leaders were taped at Camp David.)